gartempe/MacOS-Thinkpad-Yoga-12/README.md

 #### WIFI alternatives:
 Default Intel Wifi M.2 card is replaced by a Broadcom BCM94352Z card.
-Thinkpad Yoga 12 M.2 wifi port is either compatible with A+E or E keys cards.
+Thinkpad Yoga 12 M.2 wifi port is E keyed, so it's compatible with both A+E and E keys cards.
 So you can either use in it:

 - Dell DW1560 (BCM94352Z) which is M.2 **"A+E" keyed**.
 - Lenovo BCM94352Z (**FRU 04X6020**) which is M.2 **"E" keyed**.